Ready to save? Here are the best deals of Prime Day 2022

 - Despite being last year’s model, the 43-inch Samsung QN90A is still one of the best-performing TVs available.
 It’s available for $200 off.

-- If you have a lot of hard floors, a robot mop like the iRobot Braava Jet m6 mop is a must-have with the low price of $797.99.
+- If you have a lot of hard floors, a robot mop like the iRobot Braava Jet m6 Mop is a must-have with the low price of $300.

 - Few competitors offer the same level of active noise canceling as Bose’s top-of-the-line earbuds, and it’s now available at a 36% discount.

-- Save $140, if you already have a bunch of nice electronics that support Wi-Fi 6, the Amazon Eero Pro 6 mesh Wi-Fi system can help them take advantage of the cutting-edge protocol.
+- If you already have a bunch of nice electronics that support Wi-Fi 6, the Amazon Eero Pro 6 Mesh Wi-Fi System, which is currently $140 cheaper, can help them take advantage of the cutting-edge protocol.

-- The JBL Tune True Wireless Earbud Headphones feature 25 hours of battery life, voice-assistant capabilities and are on a 55% discount.
+- The JBL Tune True Wireless Earbud Headphones feature 25 hours of battery life and voice-assistant capabilities, and they are currently available at a 60% discount.

 - This Logitech G920 Driving Force Racing Wheel can make racing games all the more enjoyable and is available right now for 37% off.